Karl Bub founded this company in 1851 in Nüremberg,

 itself wound up closing its doors in 1966.

 Bub trains and cars are hard to find and are highly collectible.
-Complete sets of
+Since the early

 appear on the market except at auction when an old established collection is being dispersed.